From Eigenvalues to the Spectrum

 \(S(x_1, x_2, x_3, \ldots) = (0, x_1, x_2, x_3, \ldots)\).

-This operator has no eigenvalues: if \(S\mathbf{x} = \lambda\mathbf{x}\),
+This operator has no eigenvalues.
+If

-then \(0 = \lambda x_1\), \(x_1 = \lambda x_2\), \(x_2 = \lambda x_3\), etc.
+\(S\mathbf{x} = \lambda\mathbf{x}\), then \(0 = \lambda x_1\), \(x_1 = \lambda x_2\),

+\(x_2 = \lambda x_3\), and so on.
 For \(\lambda = 0\), we get \(\mathbf{x} = 0\).
-For \(\lambda \neq 0\),
+For

+then force \(x_n = 0\) for every \(n\).
 So \(\sigma_p(S) = \emptyset\).

-Yet the spectrum is nonempty: one can show that \(\sigma(S) = \{\lambda \in \mathbb{C} : |\lambda| \leq 1\}\),
+gives \(\sigma(S) = \{\lambda \in \mathbb{C} : |\lambda| \leq 1\}\), the entire closed

-the entire closed unit disk.
-Specifically, the open disk \(\{|\lambda| < 1\}\) forms the
+unit disk.
+Specifically, the open disk \(\{|\lambda| \lt 1\}\) forms

-residual spectrum, and the boundary \(\{|\lambda| = 1\}\) forms the continuous spectrum —
+the residual spectrum, and the boundary \(\{|\lambda| = 1\}\) forms

-a phenomenon with no finite-dimensional counterpart.
+section.
+This phenomenon has no finite-dimensional counterpart.

 This example reveals why infinite-dimensional spectral theory requires new tools.